 Non-Gmo Seal: Non-GMO stands for non-genetically modified ingredients.
 Like organic food, this also needs third-party certification.
 Note that a food can be organic and still be GMO!

-Puree: Vegetables and Fruits that have heated and grinded down to a puree for use in juices, baby food, soups, etc. If you’ve ever tasted frozen juice concentrate, you know it’s like swallowing a spoonful of sugar.
+Puree: Vegetables and Fruits that have heated and grinded down to a puree for use in juices, baby food, soups, etc. Careful, as many of these purees include juice concentrate, which is concentrated fruit juice heated up and with a much higher sugar content.
+If you’ve ever tasted frozen juice concentrate, you know it’s like swallowing a spoonful of sugar.
 Now in a pouch, for your baby.
 Yay!

 Pasteurization: High-heat process used to get rid of the bacteria, killing both the good, and the bad.
 More about the process here.

 Clear pouches: One of the big reasons why this was spurred was to help mom see mold inside of the pouch (high risk when pasteurizing).
 But it’s colorful...

 Why is their fruit in every pouch?
 It has to do with controlling pH, which also controls mold and bacteria growth.
 One of the ways to control pH (how acid or basic something is) is to add fruit that swings pH enough to slow the growth of any bacteria inside.
 It’s a natural way to keep food fresher.

 Ingredients: the list of ingredients are listed in order of the amount of each ingredient in the pouch from greatest to least.
 To gain insight, Sometimes you’ll see “apples” and sometimes you’ll see “apple puree”.
 There’s a difference.
 Here we talk a bit more about that pureed process.

 Daily Values: Recommended daily amounts of nutrients based on age.
 These are calculated by the Food and Drug Administration.
 The latest figures can be found at this link.